 - Quality control

-- The quality of the cannabis sold in coffee shops participating in the experiment will be tested.
+- The quality of the cannabis sold in coffeeshops participating in the experiment will be tested.
 So for example you will know how much THC and CBD it contains.
 THC and CBD are the substances in the cannabis plant that produce the effects.
 The quantity of heavy metals and aflatoxins in the cannabis will also be tested.
 Aflatoxins are toxic substances (produced by certain fungi) that may occur in cannabis.
 The Dutch Food and Consumer Product Safety Authority (NVWA) supervises the quality of the products produced and the packaging requirements.

 - Varieties of cannabis